Making a Business Proposal Presentation (11 Steps)

 • Or a phone number they need to dial.

-An effective call to action can be:
+Examples of an effective call to action

 • The option to download key documents (e.g. an NDA or a contract)